A brief overview of Atypical Hyperplasia

-Just letting you know that we have created a new page with more up-to-date information on atypical ductal hyperplasia, however this page is still pretty useful!
+Just letting you know that we have created a new page with more up-to-date information on this condition.

 Atypical ductal hyperplasia contains some, but not all, criteria of a low-grade ductal carcinoma in situ (DCIS)